 Was ist ein Metaversum?

-A clear definition of the metaverse does not currently exist.
-Rather, there are discussions about what the Metaverse could be, what it isn't, what it should be, and what it should be. must be and what belongs to it.
-If you ask Matthew Ball, his Essays on the Metaverse Making waves in 2020, the Metaverse is an "expansive network of persistent, real-time rendered 3D worlds and simulations that offer continuity of identities, objects, historicity, currency, and permissions, and are synchronously shared by unlimited users in custom ways." experience."
+There is currently no clear definition of the Metaverse.
+Rather, there are discussions about what the Metaverse could be, what it is not, what it should or must be and what belongs to it.
+If you ask Matthew Ball, whose Essays on the Metaverse made waves in 2020, the Metaverse is an “expansive network of persistent, real-time rendered 3D worlds and simulations that ensure continuity of identities , objects, history, currencies and permissions and can be experienced synchronously by an unlimited number of users in an individual way."
 (Source: www.matthewball.vc/all/forwardtothemetaverseprimer)

-Although big tech CEOs like Mark Zuckerberg (Facebook), Satya Nadella (Microsoft) and Jen-Hsun Huang (Nvidia) are investing billions in it, the Metaverse is currently just a thought construct.
-Nevertheless, properties can be defined that exist from the Internet and technologies such as Augmented Reality, Extended Reality and virtual reality.
-Matthew Ball emphasizes that it is not just an evolution of the Internet, but a whole new form of computing.
-In the Metaverse, digital spaces do not exist parallel to “reality”, but as a fusion of cyberspace, virtual reality and the physical world.
-Mark Zuckerberg describes it as the "embodied internet" that users not only look at on screens, but in which they are.
+Although Big Tech CEOs like Mark Zuckerberg (Facebook), Satya Nadella (Microsoft) and Jen-Hsun Huang (Nvidia) are investing billions in it, the Metaverse is currently just a thought construct.
+Nevertheless, characteristics can be defined that distinguish it from the Internet and technologies such as Augmented Reality, Extended Reality and Virtual Reality.
+Matthew Ball emphasizes that it represents not just an evolution of the Internet, but a completely new form of computing.
+Digital spaces in the metaverse do not exist parallel to “reality”, but rather as a fusion of cyberspace, virtual reality and the physical world.
+Mark Zuckerberg calls it the “embodied internet,” which users don’t just look at on screens, but where they are.
 (Source: www.bbc.com/news/technology-57942909)

 Features of the Metaverse